Robotics-BUT/BPC-PRP/src/2_labs/text/3_lab.md

 #### SSH - Setting a Different Key

 You can generate an SSH key using the `ssh-keygen` command.
-It will prompt you in a single input for both the location and name of your key, followed by a passphrase.
-For use in a laboratory set a passphrase.
-The default location where the system recognizes the keys is `~/.ssh`.
+It will prompt you for the file location/name and then for a passphrase.
+For lab use, set a passphrase.
+The default location is `~/.ssh`.

-When cloning a repository via SSH in labs, you may encounter a problem with Git using the wrong SSH key.
+When cloning a repository via SSH in the lab, you may encounter a problem with Git using the wrong SSH key.
 You'll need to configure Git to use your generated key:
 ```bash
 git config core.sshCommand "ssh -i ~/.ssh/<your_key>"